 - You can also add 2-3 drops of red or green food color to give it a nice pale pastel look.
 Just stir the food coloring in after you mix together the Cool Whip and sour cream.

 - I put sweetened shredded coconut on the optional add in list, but many people see coconut as one of the main ingredients.
-So if you are on Team Coconut, you can add in 1/2 cup of coconut along with the marshmallows and fruit.
+So if you are on Team Coconut, you can add in ½ cup of coconut along with the marshmallows and fruit for a little added texture.
 Or you can just sprinkle a little shredded coconut on top as a garnish.

-In just a few minutes, you'll have a super tasty dessert with just 100 calories per serving.
-After your first bite, you'll see why it ended up in the old beat up community cookbook.
-These are all the best recipes from each woman, the ones that always killed when they brought them to Tupperware parties and potluck dinners.
+In just a few minutes, you'll have a super tasty Cool Whip Ambrosia recipe with just 100 calories per serving.
+After your first bite, you'll see why it ended up in the old beat-up community cookbook.
+These are all the best recipes from each woman, the ones that always slayed when they brought them to Tupperware parties and potluck dinners.
 The ones that everybody always wanted the recipe for.

-All you need is 6 ingredients and 6 minutes, and you can make yourself a classic Ambrosia “Salad”, food of the gods.
+All you need is 6 ingredients and 5 minutes, and you can make yourself Ambrosia, the food of the gods. 🥰Print

 Easy Cool Whip Ambrosia Salad